JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/04-Free/02-Why-Use-the-Free-Monad/02-Reducing-Boilerplate.md

   = Left a
   | Right (NestedEither b c)
 ```
-...because we enter an infinte cyclical loop
+...because we enter an infinte loop:
 1. To define `c` in the `Right` instance's `NestedEither b c` argument, we need the type declaraction, `data NestedEither a b` to include the third type, `c`.
 Thus, we go to step 2.
-2. We update the type to `data NetedEither a b c`.
+2. We update the type to `data NestedEither a b c`.
 However, now the `NestedEither b c` in `Right` instance has only two types, not three.
-THus, it no longer adheres to its own declaration (i.e. `NestedEither b c ?` vs `NestedEither a b c`).
+Thus, it no longer adheres to its own declaration (i.e. `NestedEither b c ?` vs `NestedEither a b c`).
 To add the type, we need it to be different than the others to enable the recursive idea of a nested `Either`, so we'll call it `d`.
 Thus, we return to step 1 except `c` is now `d` in that example.

 Still, we can clean up the verbosity/readability of nested `Either`s by creating an infix notation for it:
 ```purescript